TinyPilot: Build a KVM Over IP for Under $100

 Install Raspberry Pi OS Lite

-To begin, install Raspberry Pi OS lite (formerly known as Raspbian) on a microSD card.
+To begin, install Raspberry Pi OS Lite (legacy) (formerly known as Raspbian) on a microSD card.

 I use Rufus to write my Pi micro SD cards, but any whole disk imaging tool will work.